Responsible Actions for Aquatic Environment in 10 Ways

 Adopt Responsible Practices

-• Avoid using toxic substances on your vessel or around the water.
+• Reduce pollution: Avoid using toxic substances on your vessel or near the water.

-• Keep the bilge clean using absorbents instead of detergents and avoid toxic cleaners.
+• Keep the bilge clean: Use absorbents instead of detergents to reduce pollution.

-• Minimize detergent usage during boat cleaning to protect aquatic life.
+• Reduce detergent use: Reduce detergent usage during boat cleaning to protect aquatic life.

-• Properly dispose of used batteries and other hazardous materials at designated facilities to prevent environmental harm.
+• Properly dispose of hazardous materials: Dispose of used batteries and other hazardous materials at designated facilities.

 Responsible Boating Advice